Thinking of teaching English abroad? Germany might not be the first European country that comes to mind, but maybe it

 There are plenty of technicalities and challenges that all hit you right at the beginning, including, most notably, a bureaucratic immigration process and a predominantly freelance TEFL market, with all its pros and cons.
 This can be a little overwhelming.

 However, once you clear those initial obstacles, you have access to one of the strongest economies and highest qualities of life in the world.
 With great social benefits, open-minded people, and superb work-life balance, there is a lot to be grateful for.
 This article contains just about everything I wish someone had told me before I took my leap of faith, which is a lot!

 But apart from all the practical reasons you should come and teach English in Germany, I’d like to share one more with you: Germans are the most lovable and helpful people I’ve ever known.
-Yes, they are a puzzle you have to understand to unlock, but friendships are meaningful, and interactions are amusing and rewarding once you crack the German code.
+Yes, they are a puzzle you have to understand unlocking, but friendships are meaningful, and interactions are amusing and rewarding once you crack the German code.

 I hope this article can help you do just that – to not just survive or integrate, but to thrive and make amazing connections while teaching English in Germany.
 Because it’s been eight years (I planned only two) since I moved from sunny California to not-always-sunny Germany, and it’s still one of the best decisions I’ve ever made.
 Deutschland ist wunderbar.